ls1intum/Artemis/docs/dev/cypress.rst

    Artemis Deployment on test environment for Cypress

 The difference of this setup is that the Artemis server is deployed on a separate environment which already contains the necessary configuration files for the Artemis server to connect to the prelive system.
-The Docker image for the Cypress container should be exactly the same as the Cypress image used in the docker-compose file for the deployment on a Bamboo build agent.
+The Docker image for the Cypress container should be exactly the same as the Cypress image used in the *docker compose* file for the deployment on a Bamboo build agent.

 Maintenance
 -----------